1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51SpxSOx1TL._SL500_.jpg)

-I wish I'd read this book almost 2 years earlier!
-At least I would be much calmer and felt less guilty that I've followed my instincts and not all the well meaning advice about teaching your baby to sleep "properly".
+I wish I'd read this book almost two years earlier!
+At least I would be much calmer and felt less guilty that I've followed my instincts and not all the well-meaning advice about teaching your baby to sleep "properly".
 I've just started to implement the principles from this book - we'll see if it helps.
 But even if not, it's a relief to hear that it's absolutely normal for a small child to wake up so often, and to demand my presence during his naps and at night.

 </section>